fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Remove-AzureRmStreamAnalyticsInput.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmStreamAnalyticsInput** cmdlet asynchronously deletes an input from a Stream Analytics job in azure_2.
+The **Remove-AzureRmStreamAnalyticsInput** cmdlet asynchronously deletes an input from a Stream Analytics job in Azure.

 ## EXAMPLES